MortalWombat-repo/Fetal-Health-Classification/README.md

 # About the data

-The dataset is from Kaggle called [Fetal Health Classification](https://www.kaggle.com/datasets/andrewmvd/fetal-health-classification)
+The dataset is from Kaggle called [Fetal Health Classification](https://www.kaggle.com/datasets/andrewmvd/fetal-health-classification), which was cleaned and visualized.

 This dataset is provided with the aim to prevent child and maternal mortality.